 8. Can we have your social media login details?

-It is one of the questions which can be considered as a racist question during an interview.
-If there is a possibility that some of the questions presented during an interview can be uncomfortable and offensive for the candidates, then the company should confront that employer and the candidate’s responsibility is that they should report such incident to the company and other human resource department of the company as well.
+It is one of the questions which can consider as a racist question during an interview.
+If there is a possibility that some of the questions present during an interview can be uncomfortable and offensive for the candidates, then the company should confront that employer and the candidate’s responsibility is that they should report such incident to the company and another human resource department of the company as well.

 10. Do you have any debts?